 - Shopping ahead of your renewal date could potentially get you an extra discount.

-You can switch your insurance at any point in time.
+Renewal time might be the best time to shop, but you can switch your insurance at any point in time.
 For instance, if you are frustrated with your current agent because nobody ever answers the phone or returns your call, now might be the best time for you to shop for insurance.

 Shopping for car insurance midterm can be tricky.
 Make sure to follow these guidelines to keep it as simple as possible.

-For example, if you start your new policy on the third of the month, the third will be your new due date.
+If you start your new policy on the third of the month, the third will be your new due date.
 It is possible to change your payment date with most companies, but why not kill two birds with one stone and preselect your payment date and starting your policy at that time?